-The following are descriptions of each of Athabasca's long-term equity incentive plans, which include the Omnibus Incentive Plan, the Performance Plan, the 2015 RSU Plan and the Option Plan (collectively, "Security Based Compensation Arrangements").
+The following are descriptions of each of Athabasca's long-term equity incentive plans, which include the 2024 Omnibus Incentive Plan, the 2015 RSU Plan and the Option Plan (collectively, "Security Based Compensation Arrangements").
 The DSU Plan is also described.

-GENERAL LIMITATIONS APPLICABLE TO ALL LTI PLANS
+GENERAL LIMITATIONS APPLICABLE TO ALL LONG-TERM INCENTIVE PLANS